SEIR-7-06/recipe-app-state/README.md

 ## Triggering a State Change

 Our goal is to have a user click on one of the caterories and have state update automatically.
+We'll add an event listener to each one of the category names to listen for a click.

 ## Create a Handler Function

-Now we'll add a method to our `MainPage` component who's job it will be to update state.
-For now we'll just have the method log out a message to the console.
+But first we'll create a function that will handle that click event.

 Define a function called `handleCategoryClick` inside the `Sidebar` component.
 ```js